Documentation

 - How to send a proposal

-Build a proposal in Biloh, preview the investment summary, and send it to your client for a legally-binding email acceptance — by chat or in the app.
+Build a proposal in biloh, preview the investment summary, and send it to your client for a legally-binding portal acceptance — by chat or in the app.

 Reference